All Episodes

 Uh-huh.

-In addition to its medicinal purposes and values, it has other attributes.
+And in addition to its medicinal purposes and values, it has other attributes.

 It's a rocket fuel.

-And it's in a very effective industrial cleaner.
+And it's a very effective industrial cleaner.

-Therefore, it's made in huge quantities and that's why it's so cheap.
+Therefore, it's made in huge quantities, and that's why it's so cheap.

 Do you have any idea how it works?